 A spoonful of sugar may help the medicine go down, however the average American consumes about 150 pounds of sugar a year, and is thought to be responsible for the epidemic of obesity, diabetes and metabolic syndrome.
 Metabolic syndrome is a combination of 2 or more of the following: high blood pressure, high blood sugar, high triglycerides and increased waist to hip ratio (belly fat) and low HDL.
 Sugar is not so sweet when it comes to health effects.
 It can age you fast.
 Sugar intake is implicated weight gain, diabetes, high blood pressure, high cholesterol, premature aging, and heart disease.
 Sugar suppresses your immune system, causing problems with allergies and digestive disorders.
 It can even bring on depression.
 So what do you do with that sweet tooth?

-Agave is processed.
 Because it is processed at low temperatures, it is marketed as a raw food.
 Dr. Ingrid Kohlstadt, a fellow of the American College of Nutrition and an associate faculty member at Johns Hopkins School of Public Health commented, “Agave is almost all fructose, highly processed sugar with great marketing.”
 Fully chemically processed sap from the agave plant is known as hydrolyzed high fructose inulin syrup.
 Sound familiar?
 It doesn’t differ much from high fructose corn syrup except for its source.
 Fructose is a source of fuel that your liver converts to fat and cholesterol.
-Because it doesn’t affect insulin and leptin – hormones that regulate appetite, it can contribute to overeating and weight gain.
+Furthermore, it doesn’t affect insulin and leptin – hormones that regulate appetite.
+Therefore, it can contribute to overeating and weight gain.
 It is also not lower in calories.
-Agave syrup is about 16 calories per teaspoon, the same as table sugar.
+Although, agave syrup is about 16 calories per teaspoon, the same as table sugar.

 Substantial differences in total antioxidant content of different sweeteners were found.
 Refined sugar, corn syrup, and agave nectar contained minimal antioxidant activity, maple syrup, brown sugar, and honey showed intermediate antioxidant capacity and raw cane sugar was slightly higher.
 Dark and blackstrap molasses had the highest antioxidant activity.